knoup/xviii/README.md

 	GEN (General) - derived from Cavalry, but has a hardcoded limit of 1 per player.
     A general may heal up to one friendly unit per turn for 2HP.
-In addition, if allied units are between 34 and 21 tiles away (radius) from the general, they get only 75% of their maximum movement at the start of the turn.
-If they are further than 34, they get only 65%.
+In addition, if allied units are between 21 and 31 tiles away (radius!) from the general, they get only 75% of their maximum movement at the start of the turn.
+If they are further than 31, they get only 65%.
 When a General dies, all friendly units will suffer 2 DMG.
-Note that the movement malus applies even if the General is dead or was not spawned.
+If a General is absent (either killed or not spawned to begin with), all units will start turns with only 50% of their movement points.
+    Values are implicitly rounded down where appropriate.

 	ARTGUARD (Artillery Guard) - derived from Infantry.
 Any adjacent artillery